PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 $object->declaredProperty = 'value';

-For a broader view of how PHP has deprecated and removed features over time, the PHP 7.4 features overview provides context on earlier changes that shaped modern PHP.
+For context on how PHP has deprecated and removed features over time, the PHP 7.4 features overview covers earlier changes that shaped modern PHP practices.

 # Enable all warnings in php.ini for development